Deconstructing Expository Prose: A Deep Dive into a Sample Passage (and What Makes It Tick)

 II.
 Structure and Flow in Expository Writing

 The structure of expository prose is crucial to its effectiveness.
 This passage uses a clear, linear structure, progressing logically from the general concept of photosynthesis to its specific mechanisms.
-Other expository forms might utilize different structures, such as:
+Other expository forms might apply different structures, such as:

 - Comparison and Contrast: Explaining the differences and similarities between two or more concepts.